du82/nonograph/README.md

 This single command:
 - Installs all dependencies (Rust, Tor)
+- Sets up the web server and configures ports
 - Configures Tor hidden service with persistent `.onion` address
 - Builds and launches Nonograph
 - Sets up best-practice security for your new hidden service